Heliotropium amplexicaule or Purpletop aka Blue Heliotrope

 Cultural Control of Blue Heliotrope.

-• So one of the best ways to prevent Purpletop is if you maintain a vigorous, dense turf cover.
-Adopt good practices such as mowing at the right height and fertilizing you turf to help prevent this weed.
+• Adopt good management practices like mowing at the right height and fertilizing you turf to help prevent this weed.

-• If the stems are break off from the taproot, use a sharp blade to help free the roots as you pull them out.
+• If the stems break off from the taproot, use a sharp blade to help free the roots as you pull them out.
 You must remove the entire root system.

 • Remove the plant, and shake off any soil.